mother-of-all-self-hosting/mash-playbook/docs/services/prometheus.md

 ## Recommended other services

 - [Grafana](grafana.md) - a web-based tool for visualizing your Prometheus metrics (time-series)
+- [prometheus-node-exporter](prometheus-blackbox-exporter.md) - Blackbox probing of HTTP/HTTPS/DNS/TCP/ICMP and gRPC endpoints
+- [prometheus-node-exporter](prometheus-node-exporter.md) - an exporter for machine metrics
+- [prometheus-postgres-exporter](prometheus-postgres-exporter.md) - an exporter for monitoring a [Postgres](postgres.md) database server
 - [Healthchecks](healthchecks.md) - a simple and Effective Cron Job Monitoring solution